jasonrichdarmawan/ProtocolExample/README.md

         Important: use `+` to indicate the use of the extension keyword.
 In this case, a subcomponent of a component.

-        Important: Do not complicate things with the `if else` logic, i.e.:
+        Important: Do not complicate things with the `if else` logic.
-        * `DepartureArrivalV2View+DepartureV2View.swift`
-        * `DepartureArrivalV2View+ArrivalV2View.swift`

-        Both views are similar, but diverge at some point.

         <details>
-        <summary>DepartureArrivalView+DepartureV2View.swift</summary>
+        <summary>For example, both views are similar, but diverge at some point.</summary>

+        DepartureArrivalV2View+DepartureV2View.swift
         ```swift
         extension DepartureArrivalV2View {
             struct DepartureV2View: View {